WHAT’s This all about?

 Supporting business outcomes

-Increasing trust and focus and helping people rally around a shared purpose — even in chaos.
+Increasing trust and focus and helping people rally around a shared purpose — even in ambiguity.